hdtodd/DECSYSTEM-20-on-Raspberry-Pi/00Install-Guide.md

 	@take login.cmd
 ```

-Your DELETE key will now backspace-erase letters when you press delete.
 On your next login, that file will be executed automatically.

 You've now seen the login "beware" message, so we can eliminate it:
 ```